AepKill/up-version/readme.md

-Tips: maybe you can use `npm version` command replace this tool
+Tips: maybe you can use `npm version` command replace this tool.

 # UP-VERSION